Can't find the answer to your question here? Check out our faculty moderated Forum by clicking above!

 Please see the Ontario Veterinary College’s DVM Admission Requirements page, as well as last year's Admission Statistics for more details.

 What university program do I choose to prepare for veterinary school?

 Generally any Bachelor program, such as Biological Science, Bio-Medical Science, or Animal Biology, will give you a good background for entrance to the veterinary program.
 Just make sure that the program at your school includes the required pre-requisite courses (or their academic equivalents) for admission to the DVM program.
 See the University of Guelph Admission pages for more details.

 How many years of university do I need before I can apply?

-As of 2018, you will need at least 4 semesters of university level education.
+You will need at least 4 full-time (5 courses) semesters of university level education.
 Meaning you cannot apply to the Ontario Veterinary College until third year.

 What kind of experience does the OVC expect?

 You must have VETERINARY experience working or volunteering with veterinarians.
 Experience can be clinical, industry, research, government – as long as you job shadowed a veterinarian.
 Of course, the amount of experience differs for each individual (due to the accessibility of veterinary opportunities).
 Quality is what counts, and the goal is to experience what the role of a veterinarian is.
 Veterinary and animal experiences working with different species can help give you a comfort level with all kinds of animals since you will have to do that in the DVM program.
 Extracurricular activities will help you hone your interpersonal skills which are so important!
 Veterinary medicine is so much about people too (animal owners, colleagues, etc.).